BertilleFollain/website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a 3rd year PhD student at ENS Ulm and INRIA Paris (Sierra Project-team) working under the supervision of Francis Bach and Umut Simsekli.
+I am a 3rd year PhD student at ENS Ulm and INRIA Paris (Sierra Project-team) working under the supervision of Francis Bach.
 Before that, I was a master's student at the University of Cambridge where I wrote a paper on high-dimensional changepoint estimation with missingness with Dr. Tengyao Wang and Pr.
 Richard Samworth.
 More information about teaching, professional experiences and awards can be found in my CV.